daronphang/programming-resources/architectures/software/modularity.md

 There are two types of coupling:

-- Static: Represents how static dependencies resolve within the architecture via contracts
+- **Static**: Represents how static dependencies resolve within the architecture via contracts
-- Dynamic: Represents how quanta communicate at runtime, either synchronously or asynchronously
+- **Dynamic**: Represents how quanta communicate at runtime, either synchronously or asynchronously

 An easy way to think about the difference is that static coupling describes how services are wired together, whereas dynamic coupling describes how services call one another at runtime.